Pacific Access Category Resident Visa

 Citizens of Kiribati and Tuvalu can also apply from Fiji.

-Evidence to prove where you are living include:
+Evidence to prove where you are living could include:

 • letters sent to your home address